-The program emphasis on technology and communication facilitates learning in the classroom and the clinic as the program endeavors to educate students who:
+The program emphasis on innovative and data-driven teaching methods, technology, and communication facilitates learning in the classroom and the clinic as the program endeavors to educate students who:

-- strive for excellence as physical therapist assistants
+- Strive for excellence as physical therapist assistants by providing safe and effective interventions.

-- commit to high ethical standards
+- Commit to high ethical standards.

-- appreciate and value racial, social, economic, and cultural diversity
+- Appreciate and value racial, social, economic, and cultural diversity.

-- utilize critical reflection
+- Utilize critical reflection.

-- invest in community involvement
+- Invest in community involvement.

-- engage in lifelong learning
+- Engage in lifelong learning.

+- Provide patient-centered interprofessional collaborative care.